Possession and Use of Motorized Vehicles

 3. The student is a classified or hourly employee of the university, is registered for fewer than five credit hours, and is paid from the Student Work Budget, OR

-4. The student, although otherwise ineligible, has obtained special permission (designated as "restricted permission") through the Parking Appeals Committee.
+4. The student, although otherwise ineligible, has obtained special permission (designated as “restricted permission”) through the Parking Appeals Committee.
 Forms are available at Parking Services.
-Students with disabilities also may obtain these forms in the Office of the Dean of Students.
+Students with disabilities also may obtain the forms in the Office of the Dean of Students.
 The university may grant permission upon demonstration that a vehicle is indispensable for employment and for continuance at the university, is necessary to reasonably accommodate a disability, or for other essential university-related needs.

 Students who bring a motor vehicle to campus without prior permission in anticipation of receiving that permission, are in violation of this regulation.

 Students who would be eligible for a motor vehicle under this regulation may not register a motor vehicle for another student who would not be eligible.

 The sanction for a first violation of the motor vehicle regulation ranges from warning to suspension for one semester and, for a subsequent violation, shall range from warning to dismissal.